jasonburk/HemisphericViews/weblog/Episodes/Episode 001/Episode 001 - Transcript.md

 They were the first ones with it."
 But no, he just wanted to get on his little rant.
 And I finally--
-- Not to mention USB-C is also used by other companies.
+- Not to mention USB-C is also used by other companies, but yeah, continue.
-But yeah, continue.
 - Yeah, so I finally, finally managed to convince him that that was the one I wanted.
 Here's my money.